VitoVan/calm/README.md

 Play a wav file.

-If `c:play-wav` were called before, and the previous wav file were still playing, the sound will be merged together.
+If `c:play-wav` were called before, and the previous wav file was still playing, the sound will be merged together.

 ```lisp
 (c:play-wav "assets/ouch.ogg" :loops 0 :channel -1)